 Weather Delays and Cancellations

-As always, bad weather can cause a flight to be delayed until it passes or totally canceled.
-This is especially common in the winter months when snowy conditions can make runways unsafe, but bad weather can happen at any time – especially now thanks to climate change.
+As always, bad weather can cause a flight to be delayed until it passes or canceled.
+This is especially common in the winter months when snowy conditions can make runways unsafe, but bad weather can happen at any time – especially now, thanks to climate change.

-This issue can really compound the staffing problems we mentioned before.
-When an entire crew gets stranded overseas due to bad weather, it can throw the entire crewing schedule off after it’s already being stressed due to low staff numbers.
+This issue can compound the staffing problems we mentioned before.
+When an entire crew gets stranded overseas due to bad weather, it can throw the entire crewing schedule off after being stressed due to low staff numbers.

 Finally, this reason for delays and cancellations is another better-safe-than-sorry one.
-Just like your car, airplanes can get warning lights that keep them on the ground until everything is running smoothly.
+Just like your car, airplanes can get warning lights that keep them on the ground until everything runs smoothly.

-Did you know that every time an airplane arrives at the gate, a certified mechanic examines it closely before it’s allowed to take off again?
+Did you know that whenever an airplane arrives at the gate, a certified mechanic examines it closely before it’s allowed to take off again?

-Flashlights are shined into compartments, oil levels are verified, and the pilots are consulted to make sure the flight went normally.
+Flashlights are shined into compartments, oil levels are verified, and the pilots are consulted to ensure the flight goes normally.

 This should make everyone feel even safer on the world’s safest form of transportation.
-When they catch something that needs extra attention, it may be inconvenient, but it should be appreciated.
+It may be inconvenient when they catch something that needs extra attention, but it should be appreciated.

-Don’t blame airline staff for doing a good job – they’re saving lives!
+Don’t blame airline staff for doing a good job – they save lives!

 What Can We Do?

-Well, there’s not much you can do to prevent disruptions to flights.
-And unfortunately, we are going to be seeing a lot of those in the foreseeable future.
+Well, there’s not much you can do to prevent flight disruptions.
+And unfortunately, we will be seeing a lot of those in the foreseeable future.